 In realizing that both the Senate and House measures are six years in length but only include full funding for the first three, the debate over how to keep the Highway Trust Fund solvent will likely continue.
 Neither Party's leadership, nor the White House, seems to have any stomach for considering an increase in the federal gas tax.

-Dave Tyahla, is the Senior Government Affairs Manager for NRPA.
+Dave Tyahla is NRPA's Senior Government Affairs Manager.